Coastal Carolina Neuropsychiatric Center

 Scheduling the First Appointment:

 To schedule a New Patient appointment, call our office at (910) 938-1114 and select option 2.
 The caller should be the parent, patient or legal guardian of the patient or a medical provider.
-Please be prepared to give full name, date of birth, address, phone number and insurance information -including policy holder name,
+Please be prepared to give full name, date of birth, address, phone number and insurance information -including policy holder name, date of birth, social security

 **The legal guardian must be present at the initial appointment.
 Please bring a picture ID, current insurance card, and co-payment.
 New Patient paperwork may be completed in the office prior to the appointment time or may be downloaded from our website for your convenience.